ernst-bablick/nighthawk/README.md

 ## Summary

+WORK IN PROGRESS.
+FIRST VERSION IS STILL NOT FINALIZED.

 NightHawk is a NeoVim plugin that lets the editor track how much time is spend editing individual files.

-The  plugin exposes  Lua functions  that accumulate  that information  for all files in  a directory tree and  provide the basis  to track the time  that was spend on working in different workspaces or for different projects.
+The  plugin exposes  Lua functions  that accumulate  that time  for all files in  a directory tree and  provide the basis  to track the time  that was spend on working in different workspaces or for different projects.

-Those and other service functions can be used in other plugins (e.g. Neo-Tree) to visualize the  information or to use  it to create project  reports or fill out time cards.
+Service functions can be used in other plugins (e.g. Neo-Tree) to visualize the  information per node in a directory tree or the information can directly be used by people to create project  reports or fill out time cards.

 ## How does it work?